Research

 Is sulfide mining REALLY a gift?
 (Video)

-September 11, 2023 - Many homeowners may not be aware that although the Province owns the mineral rights for your land, the homeowner needs to approve entry for exploration.
+September 11, 2023 - Many homeowners may not be aware that although the Province owns and licenses the mineral rights for your land, the homeowner needs to approve entry for exploration.

 Mineral Rights, Landownders, and Mineral Exploration NS (PDF)